TomDarmon/Rain-Game/README.md

 # Rain-Game
-Graphical game written in pythonista
+Graphical game written in pythonista using the scene library